sebastian902/DragonGemini/README.md

   Impact on research and innovation<br/>
   Global wars(WW3?)<br/>

-Please add/suggest reading materials etc which is suitable as on 2023 due to fast changing landscape.
+Reading materials etc which is suitable as on 2023 due to fast changing landscape are welcome

 How to create a copy of existing dragon which will be more friendly, stable?